hjhart/the_rotten_pirate/README.md

 * I'm getting some Timeout::Errors when I'm downloading too many torrents at once.
 Should we be catching those?
 * Figure out when the rotten tomatoes files update and configure the crontab to run at those times.
 * Don't bother to download if the quality isn't up to a configurable rating.
+* Automatically create the database if it's not created yet (remove one step from the installation process)